AS Logo

 It is build from wooden levers, which represent the neurons.
 This levers are linked by strings, corresponding to the connections between the neurons of a MLP.
 Adjusting the clamps, which connect the strings to the levers, by hand allows to adjust the weights of the network.
 Thus, the effect of adapting the weights can be intuitively observed.

-For more information you can read this paper or watch the Introduction Video on YouTube:
+For more information you can watch the Introduction Video on YouTube:

 And here are some more images: